Frequently Asked Questions

 - Is there a minimum/maximum award amount?

-- What kinds of projects are eligible for funding under the Public Library Construction Grant Program?
+- What kinds of projects are eligible for funding under the State Aid for Library Construction?

 - Can a library buy computers and equipment and incorporate new technologies as part of a construction project?

-- Will a project that consists of building maintenance be eligible for funding under the Public Library Construction Grant Program?
+- Will a project that consists of building maintenance be eligible for funding under State Aid for Library Construction?

-- In addition to routine maintenance, are there any other costs ineligible for funding under the Public Library Construction Grant Program?
+- In addition to routine maintenance, are there any other costs ineligible for funding under the State Aid for Library Construction?

 - What are the matching fund requirements?